MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

     "topRecordsOpt": <optional positive integer>
     "customQueriesOpt": <optional {
         "payableOpt" : <optional {
-            "minAge": <positive integer>,
+            "minAgeSeconds": <positive integer>,
-            "maxAge": <positive integer>,
+            "maxAgeSeconds": <positive integer>,
-            "minBalance": <positive integer>,
+            "minBalanceGwei": <positive integer>,
-            "maxBalance": <positive integer>
+            "maxBalanceGwei": <positive integer>
         }>,
         "receivableOpt": <optional {
-            "minAge": <positive integer>,
+            "minAgeSeconds": <positive integer>,
-            "maxAge": <positive integer>,
+            "maxAgeSeconds": <positive integer>,
-            "minBalance": <positive integer>,
+            "minBalanceGwei": <positive integer>,
-            "maxBalance": <positive integer>
+            "maxBalanceGwei": <positive integer>
         }>
     }>
 }
 ```
 ##### Description:
-This command can serve many purposes.
-The main one is to request financial statistics from the Node.
-However, there are
+This command can serve several purposes.
+The standard one is to request financial statistics from the Node.
+There are
-other options too, like to ask for a view into the database to look through tracked debt accounts in it, whether in the
+other options like to ask for a configurable view into the database, to be able to look at tracked debts of accounts
+written in it.
+Available for both the payable and receivable table.
+This can be achieved with different input,
+configurable parameters affecting the look of the output.
-payable or receivable table.
-That can be achieved variously, by query of top N records, ordered by balances, which
+One way is a query of top N records, ordered by balances, which automatically returns an overview for each table.
-automatically returns results for both tables or the user has a possibility to set up a custom query for each table
+Other time, the user has a possibility to make up a more customized query for each table (possibly needing just one,
-(possibly just one, but two work too), supplying minimal and maximal values of balances and ages of the records that
-are under focus of the query.
+but it works as well as both at the same time).
+That is done by supplying one range for ages and one for balances,
+limiting a subset of records that fit between those values.

-While statistics is considered the main part, the command will report back information about Node's historical
+While statistics has been considered a principal feature, command submitted like that will report back information
-financial operations.
-This will include both services ordered from other Nodes and services provided for other Nodes,
+about the Node's historical financial operations.
+This will include as well services ordered from other Nodes as services
-represented as monetary values owed and paid to and from this Node's wallets.
+provided for other Nodes, represented by monetary values owed and paid to and from this Node's wallets.

-`statsRequested` works for an allowance or a refusal of the statistics and so, if wanted, this information could be
+`statsRequested` works for signalization of a refusal of the statistics and so, if those yet wanted, this boolean flag
-omitted.
-However, using the `false` without an attached query is forbidden as it would cause an empty, pointless request.
+should stay as `true`.
+However, using `false` without any attached query is forbidden as it would lead to a pointless
+request.

-`topRecordsOpt` makes a request for a certain number of top records in the tables.
+`topRecordsOpt` initiates a request for a given number of top records in the tables.
 It should be a number bigger than
 zero.
-This information is also optional and so it doesn't come to place unless specified.
+This information is also optional and so it stays out unless specified.

-`customQueriesOpt` is a way how to get a summary of records (accounts) filtered by more detailed parameters.
+`customQueriesOpt` provides a way how to get a summary of accounts filtered by more specific parameters.
 It works for
-both payable and receivable, and it allows to scope only one of those.
-It contains sub-parameters, the same in each case.
+both payable and receivable, and it makes it possible to scope only one of those.

-`minAge` is measured in seconds from now and represents a restriction of the final subset of accounts addressed also by
+`minAgeSeconds` is measured in seconds from the present time and represents a constraint for the accounts we will be
-their ages, technically, with different timestamps of their last modification).
+searching over; this is the lower limit of the debt's age, respectively how long has it been since the last payment.

-`maxAge` is measured in seconds from now and works for the other end of the restriction of age in accounts to be reported.
+`maxAgeSeconds` is measured in seconds from the present time and represents a constraint for the accounts we will be
+searching over; this is the upper limit of the debt's age, respectively how long has it been since the last payment.

-`minBalance` means an amount of Wei, as the minimal value of what the accounts to be reported and their balances
+`minBalanceGwei` means an amount of Gwei, the minimal value to what the accounts to be reported should fit in with
-should fit in.
+their balances.

-`maxBalance` means an amount of Wei, as the maximal value of what the accounts to be reported and their balances
+`maxBalanceGwei` means an amount of Gwei, the maximal value to what the accounts to be reported should fit in with
-should fit in.
+their balances.

 #### `financials`
 ##### Direction: Response